Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 ### Set up S3 bucket

-Follow the steps to [set up an IAM user and an S3 bucket](https://docs.alfresco.com/intelligence/concepts/aws-setup.html)(#LINK) for use by Alfresco Intelligence Services.
+Follow the steps to [set up an IAM user and an S3 bucket]({% link intelligence-services/latest/install/index.md %}) for use by Alfresco Intelligence Services.

 ### Deploy (Intelligence)